ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

     K_POINTS automatic
     1 1 1  0 0 0   #(2)!
     ```
-        1. The position of the $\mathrm{H}$ atoms have optimised and rotated so that the magnitude of their $x,y,z$-coordinates are the same.
-This is for allowing Quantum Espresso to pull some optimisation tricks.
-See the extra notes below if you are interested.
+        1. The positions of the $\mathrm{H}$ atoms have been relaxed.
+We provide the atomic positions in a very symmetric way.
+This is useful for Quantum Espresso as it can exploit the symmetries of molecules to speed up the calculation.
+See extra notes below to learn more about this if you are interested.
-        2. We have explicity ask for an unshifted 1x1x1 k-grid, which simply means we are asking for a $\Gamma$-point calculation.
-This is written to allow Quantum Espresso to use some optimisation routine.
+        2. As we are dealing with a molecule, we only use the $\Gamma$-point.

     - Now run `pw.x < 01_CH4_scf.in > pw.out`.

 ### Step 2: run the `ph.x` calculation
 The second step is to carry out the DFPT calculation using `ph.x`.
-Two additional items appear when you go through the input file for `ph.x`.
-We will explain them as you go.

 !!! example "Task 1b - run `ph.x`"
-    - A second input file for calling the additional `ph.x` module is needed.
-This has been prepared and is named `02_CH4_ph.in`.
-Let's take a look at it:
+    - Take a look at the input file for the `ph.x` module.
+It is called `02_CH4_ph.in`:
     ```bash
         phonons of CH4 (gamma only)  #(1)!
          &INPUTPH   #(2)!